 Classes for part-time undergraduate programmes are held on weekday evenings and weekends (Saturdays and Sundays).
 Classes usually commence with at least 10 enrolled students.

 Our graduate programmes take in students on an annual basis.
-The duration for completion is generally 6 to 12 months for the graduate diploma, and 12 to 21 months for the master's programmes.
-There is no credit exemption for graduate programme candidates.
+The duration for completion is generally 12 months for the graduate diploma, and 24 months for the master's programmes.

 Courses are delivered in seminar workshop mode combining lectures, case studies, presentations and/or project exercises.
-Classes are held over the weekends (Saturdays and Sundays).
 Upon graduation, you will receive the Graduate Diploma and/or Master's degree conferred by SIM University.

 Continuing Education and Training, CET